MushroomFleet/svg-suite/README.md

 1. First convert your image to SVG using one of the conversion nodes
 2. Apply the `Advanced SVG Compression` node to reduce complexity
 3. Further reduce file size with the `SVG Optimize (Scour)` node
+4. Apply color changes with the Color Manipulation nodes if needed
-4. Preview the result and adjust parameters as needed
+5. Preview the result and adjust parameters as needed
-5. Save the optimized SVG with the `Save SVG (Advanced)` node
+6. Save the optimized SVG with the `Save SVG (Advanced)` node

+## Color Editing Workflow

+To transform the colors in an SVG:

+1. Use `SVG Color Extractor` to identify the colors in your SVG
+2. Based on the results, create a color mapping string (e.g., "#FF0000:#0000FF,#00FF00:#FFFF00")
+3. Use `SVG Color Replacer` with your color mapping to create a modified SVG
+4. Alternatively, use `SVG Batch Color Effects` to apply predefined transformations
+5. Preview and save the resulting SVG

 ## Comparison with Original ComfyUI-ToSVG